asczech/2018-08-14-long_reads/_episodes/06-validation.md

 The [Integrative Genomics Viewer (IGV)](http://software.broadinstitute.org/software/igv/home) is a more complex type of viewer for, amongst others, sequence alignment results.
 With this viewer it is possible to have the different alignment files in a single window, which is not possible with Tablet.
 It is written in Java and hence [also available for Linux](http://data.broadinstitute.org/igv/projects/downloads/2.4/IGV_2.4.13.zip).
 It is possible to start the IGV directly from command line using Java Web Start.
-For this an IcedTea package need to be installed:
+For this an IcedTea package need to be installed /sudo password is genetwister/:
 ~~~
 #install icedtea
 sudo apt install icedtea-netx